 And once again, we can go on an on and on here.

-So in closing, keep it simple.
-Choose one or two from each type of marketing strategy and work them diligently.
-Yes you will definitely find that some are better than others for you however, I firmly believe that any one of them, if diligently applied, will bear fruit — you just need to take massive action.
+Yes, you will definitely find that some are better than others for you however, I firmly believe that any one of them, if diligently applied, will bear fruit — you just need to take massive action.